• Skip to primary navigation

 What We’re Funding

-While all proposals studying sporadic ALS are welcome, Target ALS is particularly interested in supporting projects that propose the study of:
+Although all groups studying disease mechanisms and novel targets for ALS are eligible to apply, Target ALS is particularly interested in supporting projects that propose the study of:

 Who Should Apply

-• All collaborators must provide a copy of the executed agreement between their institutions on data/IP sharing OR provide a document that confirms each TTO has been made aware of the collaborative project and the need to sign a data/IP sharing agreement as part of the full proposal submission.
+• All collaborators must provide a copy of the executed agreement between their institutions on data/IP sharing OR provide a document that confirms each Technology Transfer Office has been made aware of the collaborative project and the need to sign a data/IP sharing agreement as part of the full proposal submission.
+NOTE: A fully executed data/IP sharing agreement must be shared within 60 days of notification of award, or the grant will be rescinded.

 • A Principal Investigator can only participate in one LOI submission.

-• Principal Investigators who have two or more active competitive grants from Target ALS are not eligible to apply.
+• Principal Investigators who have two or more active competitive grants from Target ALS at the time of the LOI due date are not eligible to apply.

 What Our Grants Support